I currently have a Real ID license from another state. Is it transferable for an Oregon Real ID license?

-What documentation will be required when I decide to get a Real ID card?
+What documentation will be required if I decide to get a Real ID card?

-Oregon DMV will begin issuing Real ID cards in mid-2020.
-If you do not plan to fly domestically or access secure federal facilities, or if you already have a valid U.S. passport (or passport card), you may want to wait until it is time to renew your current Oregon Driver License or ID card to avoid the initial rush.
+Yes, although if you do not plan to fly domestically or access secure federal facilities, or if you already have a valid passport (or passport card), you may want to wait until it is time to renew your current Oregon Driver License or ID card to avoid the initial rush.

 I already brought in identity documents to receive my standard Oregon Driver License.
 Will I have to bring them in again to receive a Real ID license?